 What aspects of industrialization impacted on the timber industry?

 What specific elements of the timber industry changed?

 (i.e. Consider the different new tools, technologies, methods, transportation, people, location, markets, etc.)

-However, beginning even as early as the 1840s (note that the seigneurial system was abolished only in 1854) seigneurs with large seigneuries, who were linked to the Catholic Church, began to give their renters (i.e. the censitaires) the ability to be freeholders, or in other words many habitants were given title to their own land, allowing them to buy and even sell it.
+However, beginning even as early as the 1840s (note that the seigneurial system was abolished only in 1854), seigneurs with large seigneuries, and who were linked to the Catholic Church, began to give their renters (i.e. the censitaires) the ability to be freeholders.
+In other words, many habitants were given title to their own land, allowing them to buy and even sell it.

 Especially in the Eastern Townships area, the dairy industry really started to grow.
-Not only were milk products being made there, but cheese became one of larger agricultural exports from Quebec, and butter was made, sold and shipped too.
-And just like with the timber industry this was largely due to the proximity to the American market and the ability to easily ship goods on the railway.
-In fact, by the turn of the 19th century the dairy industry had become the most important agricultural endeavour in the greater economy of Quebec.
+Not only were milk products being made there, but cheese became one of the largest agricultural exports from Quebec.
+And butter was made, sold and shipped too.
+And just like with the timber industry, this was largely due to the proximity to the American market and the ability to easily ship goods on the railway.
+In fact, by the turn of the 19th century, the dairy industry had become the most important agricultural endeavour in the greater economy of Quebec.

 These changes also went hand in hand with the beginnings of mechanization on farms.
 So, while in some of the northern areas of colonization a lot of the farming was still done in a very traditional way, in the south and on the old seigneuries more and more people began to use new machines, and a more industrial process for farming had taken root.